-The Council’s Well-being Objectives are:
+The Council’s Corporate Priorities/Well-being Objectives are:

-How we set our objectives
+How we set our priorities

 Among other things, the WFG Act asks Councils to implement five ways of working, i.e. think about the long-term impact of our work; look to prevent problems from happening, and work better with local people, communities and other organisations.

-The WFG Act has been acknowledged by the Future Generations Commissioner as the ‘common sense Act’ and the Council is already well placed to meet its requirements.
+The WFG Act has been acknowledged by the Future Generations Commissioner as the ‘Common Sense Act’ and the Council is already well placed to meet its requirements.
 At its meeting on 2 November 2016, Cabinet agreed to simplify the implementation of the Act as far as possible for all elected Members and officers and set out a clear policy statement so that we continue to do more to maximise what we already do to meet the requirements of the Act without creating additional bureaucracy.